Help for Homeowners With FHA Loans

 Partial Claim

 A "partial claim" is an interest-free loan from HUD to get caught up on overdue payments.
+After getting a partial claim, the borrower is supposed to resume making their regular monthly payments.
 The loan doesn't have to be repaid until the first mortgage is paid off, like when you sell the property.

 Partial claims are sometimes completed along with a loan modification.